ronaldpereira/data-framing/README.md

 # Data Framing using Python3
 Full duplex connection with sockets using:
-- checksum error checking
+- Checksum error checking
-- payload length error checking
+- Payload length error checking
-- resyncronization when an error is detected
+- Resynchronization when an error is detected
-- data framing from an input file
+- Data framing from an input file